mariannacao/oscar-scrape/README.md

 ## running locally

-to run the script on your local machine:
+to run the script once on your local machine:
 ```bash
 python oscar_scraper.py
 ```

 ## running on server

-the script is configured to run on a server with automatic restart capability. to deploy to your own server:
+the script is configured to run on a server using crontab to check every 5 minutes. to deploy to your own server:

 1. set up a server:
    - you can use any linux server (aws ec2, digitalocean, linode, etc.)